-Based on discussion and direction from the Board of Directors at the October 2023 meeting, the proposed amendments to District Rule 210 will provide for a clear and consistent fee structure for the regulated community.
-Pending the Board of Directors approval, the proposed revisions, which would be effective on July 1, 2024, are anticipated to increase revenue by approximately \$1.2 million in Fiscal Year 2024-25.
-Additional revenue is also anticipated to be collected in future years as specific schedules are increased by 12% per year over the course of ten years to achieve an 85% cost-recovery rate.
+The proposed amendments to District Rule 210 will provide for a clear and consistent fee structure for the regulated community.
+Pending the Board of Directors approval, the proposed revisions would be effective on July 1, 2024 and are anticipated to increase revenue by approximately \$1.0 million in Fiscal Year 2024-25.
+Additional revenue is also anticipated to be collected in future years as specific existing fee schedules are increased by up to 12% per year over the course of ten years to achieve an 85% cost-recovery rate.